dassinion/DabMining/README.md

 #### Production Usage Notice - Do it with caution!
 This is beta software.
 All of the following are things that can change and break an existing setup: functionality of any feature, structure of configuration files and structure of redis data.
-If you use this software in production then *DO NOT* pull new code straight into production usage because it can and ~~often~~ will break your setup and require you to tweak things like config files or redis data, among other things.
+If you use this software in production then *DO NOT* pull new code straight into production usage because it can break your setup and require you to tweak things like config files or redis data, among other things.

 #### Table of Contents
 * [Features](#features)